emailhippo/email-verify-api-docs/docs/features.rst

 Uptime and functional correctness is actively monitored on a minute by minute basis from multiple data centers dispersed across North America, Europe and Asia.

-Fast, Transparent Response Times
+Fast, transparent response times
 --------------------------------
 Every query response includes stopwatch data that shows the time taken to execute the request.

-Proprietary Scoring and Risk Assessment
+Proprietary scoring and risk assessment
 ---------------------------------------
  * Send risk assessment scoring based on `Email Hippo`_ proprietary scoring heuristics :sup:`(new)`
  * Spam assessment and block-list risk scoring based on `Email Hippo`_ rules and 3rd party data sources including SpamHaus :sup:`(new)`
  * Overall risk scoring based on Email Hippo assessment of Send Risk combined with spam assessment :sup:`(new)`

-Multi Factor Verification and Data Enrichment
+Multi factor verification and data enrichment
 ---------------------------------------------
 Progressive verification using multiple verification processes including: